 This spring and summer as flowers become available we will be posting pop up events.
 Be sure to follow us on Instagram @whitehallflowerfarm and sign up for our newsletter to get the latest!

-We've got one season behind us and are hard at work... planting and expanding for the 2022 season.
-In the spring of 2021 we started with a small production of fresh cut flowers.
-We planted over 1800 seedlings and bulbs for our summer annual cutting garden.
+We just finished our third season and are hard at work... planting and expanding for the 2023 season.
 We are also chipping away at the countless tasks of restoring the small out buildings and the exterior of the historic farmhouse.
-We are not open to the public, but we will have pop up sales later in the summer!
+We are not open to the public, but we will have more pop up sales in spring and summer 2023!

 At White Hall Flower Farm, natural flower farming and having a positive impact on the environment is important to us.
 We want to maintain the natural beauty of the fields and surrounding land on the farm.
 We are committed to establishing and practicing sustainable and responsible flower farming methods.

 We grow our flowers on 1/4 acre using micro farming methods - high intensity, small plot flower production without greenhouses.